nwdigitalradio/n7nix/CORE_INSTALL.md

 ## Verifying CORE Install
 ### Testing direwolf & the UDRC
 #### Monitor Receive packets from direwolf
+* Connect a cable from your UDRC to your radio.
+* Tune to an active digital frequency such as 2M APRS, 144.390 MHz
 * Open a console to the pi and type:
 ```bash
 tail -f /var/log/direwolf/direwolf.log